geneontology/protege-tutorial/docs/ObjectProperties.md

 ![](./media/image40.png)

 We can use the property description view shown below to make assertions about this property.
 We want to state that the part\_of property has the characteristic of being transitive.
 If a property is transitive, and the property relates individual a to individual b, and also individual b to individual c, then we can infer that individual a is related to individual c via property P. A good example of a transitive property is the geneological ‘ancestor of’ relationship.
-We can make a property transitive in Portege by simply selecting the transitive check box.
+We can make a property transitive in Protege by simply selecting the transitive check box.

 ![](./media/image41.png)